LavaSlider/DSSparseArray/DSMutableSparseArray.md

     //   sparse array: ( 0: one, 2: two, 3: three, 4: four, 10: ten )
     //   sparse array: ( 0: one, 2: two, 3: three, 5: ten )

 The indexes of the resulting sparse array must all be in the range of 0 to NSNotFound - 1.
-If an existing array element is shifted beyond the permissible index range (i.e., its index < 0 or index > NSNotFound - 1) it will be silently deleted or generate an NSRangeException depending on the status of `setThrowExceptionOnOutOfRangeIndex:`.
+If an existing array element is shifted beyond the permissible index range (i.e., its index < 0 or index > NSNotFound - 1) it will be silently deleted or generate an **NSRangeException** depending on the status of [setThrowExceptionOnOutOfRangeIndex:](DSSparseArray.md#setThrowExceptionOnOutOfRangeIndex).
 #### Availability
 #### See Also
 [- insertObject:atIndex:](#insertObjectatIndex)